rkt251/Airbnb-Data-Analysis/README.md

 Final Findings Summarized:

-•	Most of the listings are clustered near the bart stations and center of the city
+•	Most of the listings are clustered near the bart stations and center of the city.

-•	Mission (773), Western Addition (557) and South of Market (440) at the top 3 neighborhoods with most listings
+•	Mission (773), Western Addition (557) and South of Market (440) at the top 3 neighborhoods with most listings.

 •	Average price of all SF listings is $203.64.

 •	Prices very wildly based on property and room types.

 •	Golden Gate Park ($308), Marina ($290), Pacific Heights ($287) are the most expensive neighborhoods.

 •	Majority of listings are rented for their entirety, although private room is a close second.
 This is the most important factor when people choose where to stay.

 •	Accommodates is the second most important factor, meaning that most people who use Airbnb at SF travel in groups.

 •	Almost all of listings are apartment or houses, with few interesting ones like castle or caves mixed in.

 •	Most frequent words in summaries show that more hosts talk about the surrounding area rather than the listing itself.

 •	Listings with prices around $200 - 300 get the most reviews, meaning that they are booked most often.

 •	Cancellation policies are fairly spread out, but it doesn’t make a big difference for most people.